Updated March 17, 2022

 9. Find out what other researchers say about the paper

 Sometimes, the best way to get a sense of an argument is to read what experts in that field have to say about it.
 I recommend you start with those who are acknowledged as being authorities in the field and see whether they agree or disagree with your reading of the study.

 Just remember not to neglect to go online!
 There are plenty of arguments out there waiting for you too.

 A review article and a primary research article are both different types of scientific papers.

 Ensure that you read reviews from different areas or perspectives as you’re conducting your research.
-For example, if you're looking at a book about politics, it's important to read reviews from people on both sides of the aisle so that your perspective is well-rounded and not biased.
+For example, if you’re looking at a book or paper about politics, read reviews from people on both sides so your perspective is well-rounded and not biased.

 Primary research articles

-This is because they may offer a more in-depth explanation of how experiments were done and will also allow anyone interested to evaluate the validity of the conclusions drawn from their findings.
+Primary research articles offer a more in-depth explanation of how experiments were done and will also allow anyone interested to evaluate the validity of the conclusions drawn from their findings.
 That’s why it’s best to consult them whenever you're looking for more information on how an experiment was carried out, or if you need to review the original data of any given experiment.

-One of the most important things you can do for your readers is to make sure you’re giving them as much information as possible.
+As an author, you want to ensure you’re giving your readers as much information as possible.
 To this end, it would be wise to see if any other sources could help you out with reporting on your topic of choice.
 Press releases can point to more information, as well as other works that could provide more background information.